aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/1-deploy-gw-api-controller/index.en.md

   --set "defaultServiceNetwork=$GATEWAY_NAME"
 ```

-> because we are specifying the default service network associated with our gateway name `app-service-gw`, then the controller will register our EKS VPC with lattice
+> Because we are specifying the default service network associated with our gateway name `app-service-gw`, then the controller will register our EKS VPC with lattice

 You can see the logs of the controller.
 Open an new terminal and execute the following command: